roytang/blog/content/notes/2016/03/711520041838096384/index.md

 - pilipinasdebates2016
 ---

+This debate format is much more exciting lol.

-Duterte not answering the question as usual
+[19:49] Duterte not answering the question as usual

 [19:55] "Kung hindi ka marunong pumatay ng tao, hindi ka pwede maging presidente."
 This is why I can't accept this guy